 - Take a good look at your existing systems and processes and identify those needing improvement (or documentation).

 Consider the worse case scenario that could happen if you do grow your business.
 Will your business survive this should you arrive at worse case?
 If the answer is yes, honestly … the most successful people in the world are those who do take risks.
 Don’t be afraid of failure.

-Your business is operating in a constantly changing environment.
-To stay competitive you need to be proactive and change with the industry around you.
 This may not necessarily involve expansion but a stagnant business is not one that is great to work in, or own.
 Whether or not you decide to grow your business, you do need to constantly step outside of your comfort zone and push yourself, your team and ultimately … your business.
 You spend so many hours nurturing and driving your ‘baby’ … don’t lose sight of why you started your business.
 If growth is the adventure you are about to embark on … best of luck!